 We consider the Dzyaloshinskii-moriya vector ${\bf D}$ to be perpendicular to the $xy$ plane.
 Firstly in the isotropic limit, with the anisotropy parameter $\Gamma = 0$, we find the variations of transition temperature as shown in the Fig.\ref{fig:iso_dmi}.

 From there, it is evident that increasing DMI strength increases the critical temperature and the new spin-canted qLRO lasts longer against thermal fluctuations (see Fig.\ref{fig:iso_dmi} inset).

 The $d$ vs $T_{c}$ phase diagram portrays how the $KT$ transition temperature gets modified in presence of DMI.
-Usually DMI leads to spin canting where the nearest neighbour spins no longer remain parallel to each other.
-Rather they prefer an angular deviation of $\xi$, particularly in the isotropic limit (see Eq.\ref{eq:dmi_ham}).
+Usually DMI leads to spin canting where the nearest neighbor spins no longer remain parallel to each other.
+Rather they prefer an angular deviation of $\phi$, particularly in the isotropic limit (see Eq.\ref{eq:dmi_ham}).
 As we only deal with PBC, rather than a fluctuating boundary condition\cite{landau}, the lattice sizes should be restricted in order to avoid any undue boundary effect coming from DMI and its resulting spin cantings.
 In fact we only want to deal with commensurate spin cantings.
-For a square lattice with a length of $L$, the modulated spin configuratation should be such that, it satisfies $L/a=2n\pi/\phi$, $n$ being an integer.
+For a square lattice with a length of $L$, the modulated spin configuration should be such that, it satisfies $L/a=2n\pi/\phi$, $n$ being an integer.
 And as $\phi=tan^{-1}(d)$, not every $d$ values can give commensurate spin configurations.
 We find that $L=48$ turns out to be a commensurate lattice size for $d=1/\sqrt{3}$, 1 or $\sqrt{3}$.
-Fig.\ref{fig:iso_dmi_spin}(c) gives typical spin patterns in a low-$T$ condensed phase in presence of DMI with $d=1$.